SNIA Chairman Emeritus,

 Micron Technology

 J. Mazzie received an M.S. in electrical engineering from West Virginia University (Morgantown, WV) in 2008.
-He is currently a MTS, Systems Performance Engineer, at Micron Technology, Inc. (2016-Present: TX, USA).
+He is currently a Member of Technical Staff, Systems Performance Engineer, at Micron Technology, Inc. (2016-Present: TX, USA) and member of the SNIA Technical Council (Oct 2025-Present).
 John previously held roles at Dell, Inc. (Senior Storage Engineer) and WVHTC Foundation (Staff Engineer).
-He is currently focused on application performance analysis and tracing, as well as tool development.
+He is currently focused on application performance analysis and tracing for AI workloads, as well as tool development.

-Chair of SNIA’s Board of Directors; Technical Director for Systems Design
+Chair, SNIA Board of Directors.
+AMD - Technical Director for Systems Design

 J is the Chair of SNIA’s Board of Directors and Technical Director for Systems Design for AMD where he works to coordinate and lead strategy on various industry initiatives related to systems architecture.
 Recognized as a leading storage networking expert, J is an evangelist for all storage-related technology and has a unique ability to dissect and explain complex concepts and strategies.
 He is passionate about the innerworkings and application of emerging technologies.